CMMC Level 2 Requirements: The Complete 2026 Guide for DIB Contractors

 - December 2024: CMMC final rule published (32 CFR Part 170)

-- November 2026: Phase 2 full enforcement — C3PAO third-party assessments required for all contracts with CUI
+- November 10, 2026: Phase 2 begins.
+C3PAO Level 2 third-party assessments more broadly required in DoD solicitations

-Starting November 2026, the DoD will require CMMC Level 2 certification (not just self-assessment) for contracts involving CUI.
+Starting November 10, 2026 (Phase 2), the DoD will more broadly require CMMC Level 2 C3PAO assessments in solicitations involving CUI.
 This means a C3PAO (Certified Third-Party Assessment Organization) must conduct an independent assessment of your cybersecurity program.

-There are currently only ~93 authorized C3PAOs in the ecosystem.
+There are currently fewer than 100 authorized C3PAOs in the ecosystem.
 With 80,000+ contractors needing assessments, scheduling will be extremely competitive.
-Starting early is not optional — it's a strategic necessity.
+Starting early is not optional; it's a strategic necessity.

 The C3PAO Assessment Process